steqeq/0000/README.md

 # Supported Operating Systems

-## Support for Ubuntu 20.04

-In this release, AMD ROCm extends support to Ubuntu 20.04, including v5.4 and v5.6-oem.

 ## Support for Vega 7nm Workstation

 This release extends support to the Vega 7nm Workstation (Vega20 GL-XE) version.